3 incredible survival stories

 Read more about Shackleton’s amazing journey:

 - Shackleton – The Greatest Survival Story of All Time (3-Disc Collector’s Edition)

-How many people could Amputate their own arm with a pocket knife to save their life?
-Just the thought of having to do something like that is almost inconceivable.
+How many people could amputate their own arm with a pocket knife to save their life?
+Just the thought of having to do something like that is almost unthinkable.

-For one man, this survival scenario became all to real.
+For one man, this survival scenario became all too real.
 On May 1, 2003, Aron Ralston was forced to do the unthinkable.
-After an 800-pound boulder fell and trapped his arm to a canyon wall, Arron was became trapped for five days with the little food little water and no hope of rescue.
+After an 800-pound boulder fell and trapped his arm to a canyon wall, Aron was trapped for five days with the little food little water and no hope of rescue.